 - a.
-All ESD-sensitive components and assemblies shall be handled using practices in accordance with: - (1) ANSI/ESD S20.20, For the Development of an Electrostatic Discharge Control Program for Protection of Electrical and Electronic Parts, Assemblies and Equipment (Excluding Electrically Initiated Explosive Devices). - (2) MIL-STD-1686, Electrostatic Discharge Control Program for Protection of Electrical and Electronic Parts, Assemblies and Equipment (Excluding Electrically Initiated Explosive Devices). - (3) MIL-HDBK-263, Electrostatic Discharge Control Handbook for Protection of Electrical and Electronic Parts, Assemblies and Equipment (Excluding Electrically Initiated Explosive Devices) (Metric). - b.
+All ESD-sensitive components and assemblies shall be handled using practices in accordance with: - (1) ANSI/ESD S20.20, For the Development of an Electrostatic Discharge Control Program for Protection of Electrical and Electronic Parts, Assemblies and Equipment (Excluding Electrically Initiated Explosive Devices). - (2) ESD TR20.20, Handbook for the Development of an Electrostatic Discharge Control Program for the Protection of Electronic Parts, Assemblies and Equipment. - b.
 All GS electrical and electronic equipment, subassemblies and components subject to damage from exposure to electrostatic fields or ESD shall be protected by proper bonding and grounding methods. - c.
 ESD-controlled areas shall be provided for all fabrication, storage, repair, and maintenance spaces used for electrical and electronic equipment or subassemblies that are subject to damage from static electricity or ESD. - d.
 All GS electrical and electronic equipment, subassemblies and components outside protected areas subject to damage from exposure to electrostatic fields or ESD shall be protected by proper bonding and grounding. - e.
 All GS in the installed and operational configuration shall withstand a static discharge of 15,000 volts per JS-0001-2012, ESD Association Standard Test Method ESD-STM 5.1, Electrostatic Discharge Sensitivity Testing Human Body Model (HBM). - f.
 GS tested shall not suffer any operational upset or damage to any component or assemblies to pass ESD requirements.